aryan251201/Breast-Cancer-Detector/ReadMe.md

 # Breast Cancer Detection

-Breast Cancer is one of the highest cause for death in women, it's early identification increases the chances of survival and can help save many lives.
+Breast Cancer is one of the highest causes of death in women, it's early identification increases the chances of survival and can help save many lives.
-We Trained a model to detect the level of calcification on a scale of 1 to 4 in a breast cancer image submitted by the user and classify it as benign or malignant.
-The model has an accuracy score of 90\% on validation dataset.
+We Trained a model to detect the level of calssification on a scale of 1 to 4 in a breast cancer image submitted by the user and classify it as benign or malignant.
+The model has an accuracy score of 90\% on the validation dataset.

 ----------------------------------------------------------
 ##Images from Webapp